Cornwall’s Best Afternoon Teas

 Duchy of Cornwall Nursery, Lostwithiel (Muddy fave, overlooking Fowey & Restormel Castle)

 Another Muddy fave is the cafe at Duchy of Cornwall Nursery, with views down to Fowey and Restormel Castle.
-It’s is one of the largest and most well-respected nurseries in the South West and a perfect place to come for a few special plants in the spring time.
+It’s is one of the largest and most well-respected nurseries in the South West and a perfect place to come for a few special plants.
 Cream tea is a speciality at the cafe or choose, the fancier afternoon tea for a special occasion, with optional Prosecco, all served on red stripy Cornishware china.

 Rosemergy Farmhouse & Tea Room, Morvah (a remote spot in West Penwith)

 One of the most intriguing suggestions I had will be a bit of a pilgrimage for most – but I’m reliably informed it is well worth the journey.
 A cream tea garden on a farm, overlooking the ocean, just off the road from St Ives to St Just.
 For just £5 you will be treated to a pot of tea, warm scones, fresh from the aga, Cornish clotted cream, strawberry jam and a West Penwith location that’s hard to beat.